-According to A Guide to Diagnosis, Management, Treatment and Prevention [pdf], identify the two [2] pieces of advice you would provide to the owner if they come home to find their cat showing signs of tick paralysis and found a tick near its nose?
+Access and read the following link: Cat and Dog Tick Paralysis, then, identify two (2) pieces of advice you would provide to the owner if they come home to find their cat showing signs of tick paralysis and found a tick near its nose?

-[Approximate word count: [5-30] words]
+(Approximate word count: [60-70] words)

-Assessor instructions: Students must identify the two [2] pieces of advice they would provide to the cat owner.
+Assessor instructions: Students must identify the two (2) pieces of advice they would provide to the cat owner.
 The student may use different wording to describe the advice.
 Provided answers need to reflect the characteristics described in the exemplar answers.